 Never-ending increases

-Visa and Mastercard have announced changes to their interchange structures, which will mean higher interchange fees for many smaller merchants.
-These changes were to take effect this year, but the lingering pandemic and political pressure put those revisions on hold for a year.
-Payments experts predict that online sales and premium credit cards or cards that offer rewards to cardholders have the highest interchange fees will likely see increases next April when Visa and Mastercard enact their changes.
+Visa and Mastercard have announced changes to their interchange structures, which likely will mean higher interchange fees for many smaller merchants.
+Payments experts predict that online sales and premium credit cards (or cards that offer rewards to cardholders) have the highest interchange fees will likely see increases this coming April when Visa and Mastercard enact their changes.
 And, since interchanges fees are reviewed annually in April and October, the prospect of future interchanges increases is always on the horizon.

 Relief for merchant margins